josefnpat/roguecraft-squadron/src/release/assets/mp_gamemodes/campaign/en.md

 **Valentina Nikolai:** Mission was great success.
 The enemy is cunning, but we were victorious!

-**Ruby Patton:** Intel has been able to intercept messages from the Dojeer.
+**Ruby Patton:** Our sensors were able to intercept messages from the Dojeer.
 We have no translations.

 **Valentina Nikolai:** The Dojeer say gibberish and we have no way to translate their language.
 Why bother listening?